 The other critical aspect of the course is the introduction to statistics as used by experimental psychologists.
 As such, the emphasis is on the use of statistical techniques as actually occurs in experimental psychology, rather than on an introduction to statistics as a mathematical discipline.
 All of the materials for this aspect of the course, and some others (e.g., writing in APA style), have been collected into a book by John R. Vokey and Scott W. Allen, entitled Thinking with Data (7th Edition Revised).
 This book is available from the bookstore.
 The latest version is always available in portable document format (pdf) on Moodle at: http://moodle.uleth.ca.
+Errata for this edition will also be available on Moodle.
 Additional readings will be made available via Moodle.